top of page

 OUR APPROACH IS SHAPPED BY OUR VALUES

-Mixed Casts for Connection and Inclusion
+Mixed casts for connection and inclusion

 We are a participatory theatre company.
 Our work is co-created by artists with diverse background - blending formal training and lived experience.
 We hold spaces creating shared artistic experiences that combat isolation and build lasting social inclusion — on and off stage.

-Devising: A Re-Empowering Process
+Devising: A re-empowering process

 At the core of our ethos is devised theatre — a collaborative process where the participants shape the work.
 Our concept: their story, their show.